taddison/personal-site/content/blog/2020/06/password-protect-a-nextjs-site-deployed-to-vercel/index.md

 ## Adding a logout page

-This is mostly useful for testing, or when you want to support multiple passwords.
-By default the only way to logout is to clear your cookies, which.
+Right now the only way to 'logout' is to clear your cookies, and while testing you'll appreciate having a logout button.

 To solve this we'll add a `login` page in the `pages` folder which will allow people to login and logout: